Zadig, ou la Destinée, histoire orientale by Voltaire

 This digital edition is based on a public domain text.
 It is available for public use and education.

-1 year agoThis book was worth my time since it challenges the reader's perspective in an intellectual way.
-A true masterpiece.
+1 year agoAfter hearing about this author multiple times, it challenges the reader's perspective in an intellectual way.
+Thanks for sharing this review.